elastic/examples/Miscellaneous/docker/full_stack_example/README.md

 * `Elasticsearch`
 * `Kibana`
-* `Logstash` - configured for netflow module as well as a pipeline for sample apache logs.
-Sample data included.
 * `Filebeat` - Collecting logs from the apache2, nginx and mysql containers.
 Also responsible for indexing the host's system and docker logs.
 * `Packetbeat` - Monitoring communication between all containers with respect to http, flows, dns and mysql.
 * `Heartbeat` - Pinging all other containers over icmp.
-Additionally monitoring Logstash, Elasticsearch, Kibana, Nginx and Apache over http.
+Additionally monitoring Elasticsearch, Kibana, Nginx and Apache over http.
 Monitors mysql over TCP.
 * `Metricbeat` - Monitors nginx, apache2 and mysql containers using status check interfaces.
 Additionally, used to monitor the host system with respect cpu, disk, memory and network.
 Monitors the hosts docker statistics with respect to disk, cpu, health checks, memory and network.
 * `Nginx` - Supporting container for Filebeat (access+error logs) and Metricbeat (server-status)
 * `Apache2` - Supporting container for Filebeat (access+error logs) and Metricbeat (server-status)